Academic Registry>Examinations>Research Viva Voce

 When and how will I find out when my Viva Voce will be?

-Normally the examiners will take up to six working weeks to complete their examination of the thesis and to prepare their preliminary report.
-Under normal circumstances your viva voce will be held as soon as possible after that.
-You will be contacted by email with the date of the viva voce and any other pertinent details as soon as it has been confirmed.
+Normally the Examiners will be given at least six working weeks to complete their review of the thesis and to prepare their preliminary reports.
+Under normal circumstances your Viva Voce will be held as soon as possible after that.
+You will be contacted by email with the date of the Viva Voce and any other pertinent details as soon as it has been confirmed, along with details of the mode of the Viva Voce according to your preference (in-person, hybrid, virtual).

 Can I bring my Supervisor with me?

-A member of your supervisory team may attend your viva voce, but only with your approval.
-S/he will not contribute unless invited by the Chair of the Exam Board to comment on matters of factual accuracy about your candidature.
+A single member of your Supervisory team may attend your Viva Voce, but only with your approval.
+They will observe the Viva but not contribute unless invited by the Chair of the Examination Panel.

 How long will the Viva Voce last?

 The entire process will last approximately half a day.
-The actual examination part usually lasts no longer than 2 hours.
-A full agenda will be provided to you within the email confirming the date of the viva voce outlining the details for the day.
+The actual examination usually lasts around than 2 hours but this can vary.
+A full agenda will be provided to you within the email invite confirming the date of the Viva Voce outlining the details for the day.

 What does it mean if I have to make corrections or amendments?

-The Examination Board may award you the degree, subject to some minor changes.
-This could include correcting typographical errors or clarifying details.
-These will be considered by either one or both of the examiners and this will also be confirmed on the day of the viva voce.
+These will be considered by either one or both of the Examiners (depending on the outcome) and this will also be confirmed on the day of the Viva Voce.

-What do I do when I have made the modifications?
+What do I do when I have made the amendments?

 Students must submit the required changes made to the thesis, following the guidance within the Viva Voce outcome letter that you will have received.
-When you are ready to submit your corrections, please send an electronic copy of your thesis that shows the changes and any accompanying documentation made, to: ResearchDegreeExam@cardiffmet.ac.uk
+When you are ready to submit your corrections, please upload the revised thesis and Table of Corrections to Doctoral Research Manager.

 AWARD

-When will I hear the outcome of the modifications?
+When will I hear the outcome of the revised thesis?

-You will be notified of your modifications outcome after the Examiner(s), Chair of the Examination Board and Chair of the University Research Degrees Committee have approved them.
-You will receive a letter of completion when this has been done.
+You will be notified of your outcome after the Examiner(s), Chair of the Examination Panel and Chair of the University Research Degrees Group have approved them.
+You will receive a letter of completion when this has been completed.

 What do I need to do when I have been awarded the degree?

-On receipt of your completion letter, you will be required to submit a final electronic copy of your fully approved thesis along with an E-Thesis Deposit Agreement Form.
-You will also need to submit one hard copy of your final thesis in permanent binding, binding guidelines will be sent to you.
+On receipt of your completion letter, you will be required to submit a final electronic copy of your fully approved thesis, including a hand-signed copy of the declaration form.
+You also have the option to submit one hard copy of your final thesis in permanent binding, as per the binding guidelines - Final Thesis & Graduation (sharepoint.com)

 Where does my thesis get sent?